An Excerpt from active measures: part ii

 Zamanian cleared his throat.
 “Chairman al-Fayyad and al-Amerli.
 Then it’s just the principal commanders: the Khazalis—”

-Colonel Mozaffari grunted.
+Colonel Mozaffari grunted in annoyance.

 “—al-Saghir, al-Zaydi, al-Walai, al-Kaabi, and al-Asadi,” the captain continued.

-The vast compound—sprawled across a fourteen-square-mile tract of desert forty kilometers north of Baghdad and eighty kilometers west of the Iranian border—was once known as “Camp Ashraf,” founded in the late 1980s as the headquarters of the Mojahedin-e Khalq (MEK), or the People’s Mojahedin Organization of Iran.
+The vast compound—sprawled across a fourteen-square-mile tract of desert forty kilometers north of Baghdad and eighty kilometers west of the Iranian border—was once known as Camp Ashraf, founded in the late 1980s as headquarters of the Mojahedin-e Khalq (MEK), or the People’s Mojahedin Organization of Iran.
 Taghavi despised the Monafiqeen, or “hypocrites,” as most Iranians called them.
 Terrorists, Marxists, and cultists, the MEK aligned with Saddam against the Islamic Revolution and bought access into the dregs of Washington foreign policy circles, presenting themselves as a “government in exile” that could take charge if the Americans overthrew the supreme leader.
 The idea was laughable.
-After Saddam was overthrown, Taghavi orchestrated a string of assaults on Camp Ashraf and pressured Baghdad to evict the MEK.
-Eventually, they were driven out, and two thousand Monafiqeen forced to resettle in Albania.
+After Saddam’s overthrow, Taghavi orchestrated a string of assaults on Camp Ashraf and pressured Baghdad to evict the MEK.
+Eventually, two thousand Monafiqeen were driven out and forced to resettle in Albania.
 Camp Ashraf was left derelict and abandoned until the Badr Organization seized it as a base against the Islamic State.
-A spoil of war, the compound was renamed “Camp Husayn” for the third Shia Imam, martyred in 680 AD at the Battle of Karbala.
+A spoil of war, the compound was renamed Camp Husayn for the third Shia Imam, martyred in 680 at the Battle of Karbala.

-It was fitting, Taghavi thought, a symbol of how the IRGC and its Iraqi allies had decimated their enemies, the Islamic State and the Monafiqeen alike.
+It was fitting, Taghavi thought, a symbol of how the IRGC and its Iraqi allies had decimated their enemies, the Islamic State and Monafiqeen alike.

 “Did you know about all this?” he asked Mozaffari.